truongbuu/Waterloo-Assignment/README.md

 ###STEPS FOR PRODUCING THIS FILE:

-1. Pull the repository (or download) to local computer
+1. Clone the repository (or download) to local computer

-2. Using command line, change directory tto the downloaded folder
+2. Using command line, change directory to the downloaded folder

 3. After having Python and associated libraries installed, type: py Assignment.py